rbolt13/Oregon-Grown/index.md

 ### Data Collection

 To get a better understanding of the diversity of dispensaries in Oregon as current as November 2020 the first step of this project was to get that data set of Active Marijuanan Retail Licenses from the OLCC’s website.
 This data set included useful information to this project such as the Trade Name, County, Street Address, Postal City and Zip codes for all active licenses.
-I then saved and sorted the data alphabetically by Trade Name, and sadded two more columns to my data to investigate.
+I then saved and sorted the data alphabetically by Trade Name, and added two more columns to my data to investigate.
 The first column, Business, was looking at how many dispensaries had multiple locations (with the same name or owner) compared to those that had only a single location.
 The second column added, Big Four, was left for all dispensaries unless they were owned by Groundworks (Electric Lettuce, Serra, Pharma), Mr.Nice Guy, Nectar, and La Mota.
 With the modified data,  I was able to copy the spreadsheet into a google sheet and use Geocode by Awesome Table to add the latitude and longitude coordinates for each dispensary.

 There are two important things to note here about the two data columns that were added.
 The first is that while Groundworks brand is Electric Lettuce, Serra, and Pharma, they own many dispensaries in Oregon, but keep the existing branding in place.
 For transparency I knew to look for this because I worked for Groundworks for a short time, and was able to verify the other locations they owned via their website blog.
 Those dispensaries are Canna Daddies, Cola Cove, Five Zero Trees, Foster Buds, Alberta Green House, Rose City Wellness, and Herbary Dispensary.
 Meaning the data shows all these locations as Groundworks, having multiple Business locations.
 No further research was found that indicated other dispensary brands had multiple locations with differing names, however that does not mean there couldn’t be more chain dispensaries than what is indicated on the maps below.
 The second thing to note about this data is that some chain dispensaries had both Limited Liability Companies (LLC’s), which changes the structure of ownership, and non LLC’s.
 The most notable for this data set is La Mota which has 9 LLC’s, 2 of which are in Medford.